ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 **Q**. _How can I view PNG and JPEG image files?_

 **A**.
-There are few alternatives for viewing images files over SSH.
+There are few alternatives for viewing images files over
+SSH:

-  1. One set of solutions viewing the images using regular GUI tools viewed remotely over X11.
-This requires that you are connected to
-     {{ site.cluster.nickname }} with [X11
-     Forwarding](/hpc/howto/gui-x11fwd.html) enabled.
-This allows you
-     to use `firefox image.png`, which launched the Firebox browser on
+  1. One set of solutions is to view the images using regular GUI tools viewed remotely over X11.
+This requires that you are connected to {{ site.cluster.nickname }} with [X11 Forwarding](/hpc/howto/gui-x11fwd.html) enabled.
+This allows you to use `firefox image.png`, which launched the Firebox browser on
      {{ site.cluster.nickname }} and opens the `image.png` file.